 “Glad to hear it,” Odo said, leaning against a bulkhead and folding his arms.

 “Oh, stop it.”
 Miro slumped in his seat.

 “Miro?”
 Eeris asked.
 “What exactly did you do?”

-"So what's the plan now?" she asked.
-"You think the justice system will tie you up for long?"
+“So what’s the plan now?”
+Eeris asked.
+“You think the justice system will tie you up for long?”

 Miro snorted, and only then did Eeris notice her choice of words.

-"Never mind," Miro said.
-"Look, you two, I know this isn't much to go on…but you've got to try everything you can to get me out.
-This isn't just about me not wanting to be cooped up in a holding cell, though that's part of it.
-There's more important things at stake.
+“Never mind,” Miro said.
+“Look, you two, you’ve got to try everything you can to get me out.
+This isn’t just about me not wanting to be cooped up in a holding cell, though that’s part of it.
+There’s more important things at stake.
 Viresa.
-The galaxy."
+The galaxy.”
 He looked them each in the eye.
-"That won't matter to them.
-I'm nobody to them.
-I"m the guy who flew the coop when they tried to clamp down on security 'cause I couldn't stand to sit in one place.
-They look at me, and they'll just see the vagabond troublemaker who slipped through their fingers not so long ago.
-It'll be lock me up, try me in court, case closed, move on.
-We don't have time for that—the galaxy needs me, now more than ever."
+“That won’t matter to them.
+I’m nobody to them.
+They look at me, and they’ll just see the vagabond troublemaker who slipped through their fingers not so long ago.
+It’ll be lock me up, try me in court, case closed, move on.
+We don’t have time for that—the galaxy needs me, now more than ever.”

 Odo nodded.
 “We’ll certainly do what we can, Miro, but I’m not about to circumvent the law.”

 “Course not,” Miro scoffed.
 “Forgot who I was talking to for a second there.”

 “So,” Eeris said, “who was that, on the comm?
 Were those humans?”